What is the Cost of Living in Dubai 2026?

 Healthcare ServiceCost (AED*)

-Basic Insurance Plan1,500–2,000/year
+Basic Insurance Plan1,500–2,000 / year

-Data from Gulf News and Numbeo
+Data sourced from Gulf News, Numbeo, and local market surveys.

-How Dubai Compares to Other Global Cities in Cost of Living
+How Dubai Compares to Other Global Cities

-CityMonthly Cost* (1 Person – Avg)Rent for 1BHK* (Central Area)
+CityAvg.
+Monthly Cost for 1 Person*Rent for 1BHK (Central Area)*

 Dubai AED 9,000AED 6,500